About me

 I formulated my self-directed approach to language learning, called the Frictionless Mastery method, in a book published in 2017 in English and Russian.
 I've also spoken at polyglot events, given interviews and webinars about language learning, founded a language exchange club still popular 8 years later, and continue to host quarterly multilingual get-togethers in Tbilisi.

-Other pursuits of mine include writing, hiking, music improvisation, meditation, and applied psychology.
+Other pursuits of mine include writing, hiking, music improvisation, meditation, and psychology.